dimi3tru-other-projects/Recommender_System_with_LLM/README.md

 Project Organization
 ------------

-    ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile                   <- Makefile with commands like `make create_environment`, `make requirements` or `make add_kernel`
+    ├── README.md                  <- The top-level README for developers using this project.
     ├── data
-    │   ├── external       <- Data from third party sources.
     │   ├── interim                <- Intermediate data that has been transformed.
     │   ├── processed              <- The final, canonical datasets for modeling.
     │   └── raw                    <- The original, immutable data dump.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models                     <- Trained and serialized models │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    ├── notebooks                  <- Jupyter notebooks (research).
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── requirements-windows.txt   <- The requirements file for unix systems.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── requirements-windows.txt   <- The requirements file for Windows.
-    │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── src                        <- Source code for use in this project (scripts to download or generate data).
-    │   ├── __init__.py    <- Makes src a Python module
-    │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
-    │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-    │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
-    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+    └── junk                       <- Other files

 --------